NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 ### 2) Acquisition Functions

 The acquisition functions used in this project were:
-- Upper Confidence Bound (UCB): Trades off mean and uncertainty using a confidence parameter κ (kappa)
+- Upper Confidence Bound (UCB): Trades off mean and uncertainty using a confidence parameter κ (kappa).
-- Expected Improvement (EI): Balances exploration and exploitation by estimating expected gain
+- Expected Improvement (EI): Balances exploration and exploitation by estimating expected gain.

 ### 3) Optimisation Pipeline